dessibelle/logged-in/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.0.3 =
+* Fixed a bug that caused the redirect action to incorrectly redirect to the the admin section when WordPress is installed in a subdirectory, even when accessing the front page.
+* Added the `logged_in_login_redirect_url` filter, allowing developers to override the URL mentioned above.

 = 1.0.2 =
 * Added setting to allow visitors to access XML-RPC